TheRacingLion/Discord-SelfBot/README.md

 # Before Setup

-## Disclaimer (July 29)
+## Selfbots on Discord
-Discord has been sending warning emails to people using selfbots and it seems like they may have even banned some for using them.
-Having said this, at this moment there is no confirmation on whether selfbots will be able to be used if they follow the rules below, but for now I would advice to keep an eye on your email just in case discord does send something to you. *I am not responsible for anything you decide to do with your selfbot.*
+**Selfbots are officially banned.** Those caught using one, will most likely be banned from Discord and have their account disabled.
+It has been considered as an API abuse and is no longer tolerated.
+Today (19/06/2018), I have decided to archive this repository and provide no more help for this project.
+You are still free to use it at your own risk, although like I have said many times before *I am not responsible for anything you decide to do with your selfbot.* Most of the code on this repository is very outdated, and if it were today, I would probably do it completely different.
+Maybe some day I will make another project that you will enjoy.
+Thanks to everyone that has used it! :D

 ## Rules